fujitake/smart-building-quick-start-kit/devices/cameras/registrant-detection/README.en.md

 ```

 ## Notes

-- In this sample, only one type of face can be registered and detected.
+- The sample script can register/detect one face.
-- It is necessary to take a picture of the front of the face with a camera.
+- The sample script requires a face photo taken from the front.
-- Keep a distance of about 0.5 m from the camera.
+- Keep a distance of about 0.5m from the camera.
-- Since the encryption and authentication of the communication path with the MQTT Broker is a brief one, please take measures according to the security level required in the actual project.
+- The encryption and authentication used in the sample script to communicate with an MQTT broker are simple.
+You need to modify according to your project's requirements.